The Timekeeper: European pre-show

-Guests were ushered into a dimly-lit library-like chamber, complete with several artifacts, such as models of Jules Verne's Nautilus from 20,000 Leagues Under the Sea and Albatross from The Clipper of the Clouds, Da Vinci's flying machine, or the first balloon ever created.
+Guests were ushered into a dimly-lit library-like chamber, complete with several artifacts, such as models of Jules Verne's Nautilus from Twenty Thousand Leagues Under the Seas and Albatross from The Clipper of the Clouds, Da Vinci's flying machine, or the first balloon ever created.
 A short movie about the history of Renault making cars is shown (until this company dropped its sponsorship in 2002).
 Guests were introduced to Timekeeper, who told them they were about to join him in an experimentation by viewing his last and greatest invention: his extraordinary machine to explore Time.
 Before he introduced it, he gave a short speech on how his machine would change the world just as the ones that surrounded guests in the pre-show room.
 He even sang briefly about visionaries.
 After that, he introduced the crowd to "Nine-Eye", and explained how she would travel through Time first and let guests see this through her eyes.
 Guests then watched Nine-Eye's training videos, which included a plunge over Niagara Falls, a flight into a barn full of dynamite in Topeka, Kansas, a swirling ride aboard a centrifugator, and lastly, hitching a ride on a space shuttle.

 Japanese pre-show

 This pre-show scene was similar to the European version, however with some differences.
 Instead of the dark circular enclave as in the Paris location, a bright open area was present.
 The wall that separated the building from the Tomorrowland corridor was a large stained-glass mural featuring 22 famous inventors and visionaries.
 Also featured was the Timekeeper's study, library, and laboratory.
-The pre-show area also featured a 20-foot model of Da Vinci's Heliocentric Solar System, the Nautilus from Verne's 20,000 Leagues Under the Sea, the Albatross from Verne's The Clipper of the Clouds, a real 1920s film projector from Walt Disney Pictures, and an actual copy of Verne's novel, 20,000 Leagues Under the Sea.
+The pre-show area also featured a 20-foot model of Da Vinci's Heliocentric Solar System, the Nautilus from Verne's Twenty Thousand Leagues Under the Seas, the Albatross from Verne's The Clipper of the Clouds, a real 1920s film projector from Walt Disney Pictures, and an actual copy of Verne's novel, Twenty Thousand Leagues Under the Seas.
 This location's film focused on Verne and H.G.
 Wells, explaining how their work changed history.
 Then, Nine-Eye was introduced to guests.